yoshihikosuzuki/ant-asm-workflow/README.md

 Below we

 1. introduce the overall structure of the working directory for assembly, scaffolding, and evaluation that we propose,
-2. provide information on the template of the working directory with ready-made scripts (`template/` of this repository), and
+2. provide information on the template of the working directory with ready-made scripts (`template/` of this repository),
-3. describe how to work with the template.
+3. describe how to work with the template, and
+4. show an example flow of the steps to do.

 **IMPORTANT: The structure of the directories and the names of the files MUST be exactly the same as described below (except e.g. `/path/to/...`, `XXX`, and those surrounded by `<` `>`).
 DO NOT change them unless you know how everything works.**